 As the dust settles after almost two weeks of uncertainty regarding the fate of Jacob Zuma, President Cyril Ramaphosa must face the unfinished business left behind by the former president’s administration.
 Nowhere will this be more apparent than in the Budget Speech on February 21.

 Ratings agency Moody’s has said it will decide whether to downgrade South Africa’s local currency after the budget.
+On Thursday it said it was monitoring developments, including how the new leadership responded to South Africa’s economic and fiscal challenges.

 But with a new president, there is renewed optimism that the economy will get back on to steady footing.
 The rand continued its gains on Thursday morning after Zuma’s resignation and reached R11.63 to the dollar, levels not seen since January 2015.